lawsie/guizero/docs-src/docs/combo.md

 **Calling a function when the value selected changes**

 You can call a function when the selected value in a `Combo` object changes.
-This must be set up at the time you create the `Combo` object and cannot be defined later.
-The function you call **MUST** take a minimum of one argument as it will automatically be passed a string containing the currently selected value from the `Combo` object.
+The function you call can take either zero or one argument, if the function takes one argument it will automatically be passed a string containing the currently selected value from the `Combo` object.

 ```python
 from guizero import App, Text, Combo